eea/CLCplus_Production_System/03_Service_API/README.md

 # Service API

-The GeoVille CLC+ 2021 Service API based on Python
+The GeoVille CLCplus Service API based on Python

 ---